gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnatx`
   Normally the compiler generates full cross-referencing information in the :file:`ALI` file.
-This information is used by a number of tools, including ``gnatfind`` and ``gnatxref``.
+This information is used by a number of tools.
   The :switch:`-gnatx` switch suppresses this information.
-This saves some space and may slightly speed up compilation, but means that these tools cannot be used.
+This saves some space and may slightly speed up compilation, but means that tools depending on this information cannot be used.

 .. index:: -fgnat-encodings  (gcc)